-6. DESCRIPTION OF CAPITAL STRUCTURE
+6 DESCRIPTION OF CAPITAL STRUCTURE

 The Company's authorized capital consists of an unlimited number of common shares without par value.
-As of December 31, 2020, the Company had 98,772,470 common shares issued and outstanding and 115,298,438 common shares outstanding on a fully-diluted basis.
-As of March 15, 2021, the Company had 104,384,670 common shares issued and outstanding and 115,298,438 common shares outstanding on a fully-diluted basis.
+As of December 31, 2021, the Company had 132,860,494 common shares issued and outstanding and 151,952,747 common shares outstanding on a fully-diluted basis.